Educational Resources and Facilities

 In coordination with other departments, the center administers summer fellowships for students interested in nonprofit internships and provides funding for international service.
 It assists students in finding community partners with whom to engage in community-connected independent research and honors projects and helps identify courses at the College that provide context for the issues students address through their community work.
 The McKeen Center supports faculty in developing and teaching community-engaged courses that take students out of the classroom to conduct interviews, record oral histories, develop curriculum for schools, and collect scientific data in conjunction with community partners.

 The center also encourages and helps sponsor campus-wide events that challenge students, faculty, and staff to examine the varied meanings of public service and the “common good.”
-These events include the What Matters dialogue series, the Leading for the Common Good seminar, and Common Good Day, a traditional day of service that connects Bowdoin students, faculty, staff, and alumni with the local community each fall.
+These events include the What Matters dialogue series, the Leading for the Common Good seminar, and the Joseph McKeen Visiting Fellow program.

 Information and Technology

 Technology is embedded in the fabric of the Bowdoin College experience.
-The teams in the Information Technology (IT) division work to empower the educational mission by engaging and collaborating across the College, seeking opportunities to enhance academic work with technology.
+The teams in the Information and Technology (IT) division work to empower the educational mission by engaging and collaborating across the College, seeking opportunities to enhance academic work with technology.
 Academic Technology and Consulting partners with faculty and students to provide tools, approaches, and experienced consultants to take advantage of technical resources in teaching, learning, and research.
+IT is continuously working across the College to evolve information security tools and practices to protect and ensure the integrity of College data and systems.
 The IT Service Desk supports Mac, Windows, and Linux computers and software applications; and answers questions and resolves software and hardware issues.
 Additionally, software support is available by phone twenty-four hours a day, seven days a week, and online video training courses are provided via LinkedIn Learning.

 IT is constantly exploring technology trends and working to provide accessible, secure, and stable services.